go1din/ai_audience_pulse/readme.md

 you need python, uv & zx on a "modern" unix.

-Ubuntu setup has been tested, uv & zx installation instructions are [here](code/README.md#install) OSX works, but setup procedure has not been tested
+Ubuntu setup has been tested, uv & zx installation instructions are [here](code/README.md#install) OSX works as well and has been tested.
+We dont take responsibility for running it on Windows.

 check out [readme.md](code/README.md) for proper setup instructions.